 Disorganized attachment develops due to a parents’ or caregivers’ consistent failure to respond appropriately to their children’s distress.
-It happens due to perceived fear.
+It happens due to real or perceived fear.
 A child knows subconsciously that their safety is dependent on their caregivers and the problem arises when the source of security becomes the source of apprehension.

 A few common causes that might lead to disorganized attachment are:

 - Ignoring the child’s cries for a long time.

 - Yelling or mocking the child’s fears.